Home Cruise lines Norwegian Cruise Line Baltic Capitals Norwegian Dawn Stockholm Tuesday, September 30, 2025

 Tallinn

-Tallinn is the capital of Estonia as well as its main port, located on the northern coast of the country, overlooking the Baltic Sea, 80 kilometres south of Helsinki.
-It is also the country's most populous city and largest economic and commercial centre.
+Tallinn is the capital of Estonia as well as its main port, it is located on the northern coast of the country, overlooking the Baltic Sea, 80 kilometers south of Helsinki and is also the most populous city and major economic and commercial center of the country.

 Riga